Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 This highlights the space efficiency of well-designed and strategically planned cruise terminals.
 They are capable of moving passengers quickly and effectively in an expedient manner.
 To further explore the comparisons, the following table provides a glimpse of the potential crush loads at homeports comparing to the theoretical similar crush at an airport.

-The table shows that cruise homeports are called to handle instant crush loads that dwarf those at the largest airports in the U.S. Miami International Airport (MIA), the second-largest U.S. airport for international arrivals, has 167 gates.
+The table shows that cruise homeports are required to manage instant crush loads that dwarf those at the largest airports in the U.S. Miami International Airport (MIA), the second-largest U.S. airport for international arrivals, has 167 gates.
 Assuming an average of 300 passengers per gate, the airport’s instant crush load—if all planes were to arrive simultaneously—would be 39,300 passengers.
-In comparison, PortMiami can handle a crush load of 50,000 passengers when 10 cruise ships are docked, assuming 5,000 passengers per ship (the average today).
+In comparison, PortMiami can manage a crush load of 50,000 passengers when ten cruise ships are docked, assuming 5,000 passengers per ship (the average today).
 Looking ahead, with the introduction of larger vessels, that number could reach 70,000 passengers, assuming 7,000 passengers per ship.

 For further comparison, Hartsfield-Jackson Atlanta International Airport, the largest U.S. airport by gates, would have a crush load of 58,500 passengers under the same assumptions.